 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Würth reported total carbon emissions of approximately 325,760,000 kg CO2e, comprising 260,463,000 kg CO2e from Scope 1 and 65,297,000 kg CO2e from Scope 2.
-This marks a slight increase from 2022, where total emissions were about 335,632,000 kg CO2e, with Scope 1 at 257,874,000 kg CO2e and Scope 2 at 77,758,000 kg CO2e.
-The company has set ambitious targets to reduce its emissions, aiming for a 30% reduction in both Scope 1 and Scope 2 emissions by 2030, using 2020 as the baseline year.
-Würth is committed to achieving near-zero emissions for both Scope 1 and Scope 2 by the middle of this decade, with strategies including the avoidance and reduction of emissions, production of renewable energy, and transitioning to electric mobility.
-The company has previously achieved a 50% reduction in its Scope 1 and 2 emissions from 2010 to 2020 and plans to halve these emissions again by 2030.
-Würth's emissions data is cascaded from its parent organization, the Würth Group, which oversees its sustainability initiatives.
-The company is also aligned with Germany's goal of achieving net greenhouse gas neutrality by 2045.
+In 2023, Würth Group reported total carbon emissions of approximately 325,760,000 kg CO2e globally, which includes 260,463,000 kg CO2e from Scope 1 and 65,297,000 kg CO2e from Scope 2 emissions.
+In Germany, the company’s emissions reached about 102,359,000 kg CO2e.
+Würth has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 30% by 2030 from a 2020 baseline.
+Additionally, the company is targeting near-zero emissions for both Scope 1 and Scope 2 by the middle of the decade (2023-2025).
+Notably, Würth has already achieved a 50% reduction in its Scope 1 and 2 emissions from 2010 to 2020 and plans to halve these emissions again by 2030.
+The emissions data is cascaded from the Würth Group, reflecting the company's commitment to align with Germany's goal of achieving net greenhouse gas neutrality by 2045.
+The initiatives include avoiding and reducing emissions, producing renewable energy, and transitioning to electric mobility.

 Access structured emissions data, company-specific emission factors, and source documents